vidupalapati/MicroDegree-Devops/README.md

 # MicroDegree-Devops
-This is a repository for practising the devops hands on while attending claases from MicroDegree by Suresh Sir
+This is a repository for practising the devops hands-on while attending claases from MicroDegree by Suresh Sir